TechDailyNotes/study-notes-system-design/modules/1-primitives/about-dnn-models/architecture-design.md

 ## Terminology

 1. In the context of DNN pipelines, we need to design
-   1. Data Representation
+   1. Data
-   2. Model Architecture
+   2. Embeddings Model
+   3. Task Model
-   3. Loss Function
+   4. Loss Function
 2. In the context of information embeddings, we need to design
-   1. Information structure
+   1. Information
    2. Embeddings
    3. Tasks
+   4. Metrics

-## Procedures
+## Thinking Procedures

 1. Divide the information structure horizontally
    1. Where does the information embedded?